AliElneklawy/vector-math/README.md

 # vector-math
 To use the Vector Module in your Python scripts, follow these steps:

-Import the required vector classes from the module: from vectors import Vect2D, Vect3D, Vect4D
+*Import the required vector classes from the module*: from vectors import Vect2D, Vect3D, Vect4D
 Create vector objects by passing tuples of appropriate dimensions to the respective class constructors: